prodriguezdefino/dataproc-workflowtemplate-cloudfunction/README.md

   "request_id":"3a73a812-3706-11ea-82c0-43a30c9fa836"
 }
 ```

+As mentioned in the example, the `execute_script.sh` startup script uses the metadata set on the machine to download recursively a GCS location path and execute a entry script (in that case a bash script) that may contain multiple Dataproc jobs.
+This startup action only executes in the master node, it expects the indicated metadata entries to be defined for the instance and in case of failure will mark the whole workflow execution as failed.

 The previous request could be changed to execute a Dataproc job, for example, by changing the `driver-script-command` entry to something like `hive -f ` and the `driver-script-entry` to an existing Hive script.